MilanNXT/powershell-certreq/README.md

 create, submit and accept CA signed certificate in powershell

 I needed to automate creation of signed certificate for windows machine using Venafi API.
-Previously I was using CerReg util to create,request and accept certificates, but for this task I want to avoid using CerReg.
+Previously I was using [[CErtReq.Exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/certreq_1)] util to create,request and accept certificates, but for this task I want to avoid using CerReg.
 As first version I created powershell class.
 I basicaly copied processe followed by CertReq.

 1. GEnerate Public and Private key